Advocacy for Older Adults and Caregivers

 The Tri-County Office on Aging’s (TCOA) mission is to “Promote and Preserve the Independence and dignity of the Aging Population”.
 We advocate for seniors and persons with disabilities to help assure they can live as independently as possible.
 We advocate for adequate resources and sound public policy.

 Advocacy efforts are made on the national, state and local levels.
-TCOA’s membership in the Area Agencies on Aging Association of Michigan (AAAAM) and USAging provide timely information on important issues and bills being discussed and voted on in the National and State Legislatures.
-Through the AAAAM, TCOA participates in efforts to advocate for seniors and persons with disabilities in the Tri-County area.
+TCOA’s membership in the Area Agencies on Aging Association of Michigan (4AM) and USAging provide timely information on important issues and bills being discussed and voted on in the National and State Legislatures.
+Through the 4AM, TCOA participates in efforts to advocate for seniors and persons with disabilities in the Tri-County area.
 The Tri-County Aging Consortium Advisory Council and Administrative Board are kept informed of national and state issues and also expresses their concern or support on issues.
 Because the Board members are all elected officials or their appointees, these individuals are advocates at their respective unit of government in support of older adults.

 Older Michiganians Day & Senior Action Week